tezc/sc/buffer/README.md

 #### Overview

 - Buffer implementation for serializing data/protocol implementation.
-- Provides put/get for binary data, 8/16/32/64 bit integers, double and strings.
+- Works with binary data, 8/16/32/64 bit integers, double and strings.
 - Strings are kept length prefixed and null ended.
 So, no need to copy string
   when you are reading, you just get the pointer.
 This is useful to avoid memory
   allocation overhead.